torvalds/linux/Documentation/teaching/labs/deferred_work.rst

    int del_timer(struct timer_list *timer);
    int del_timer_sync(struct timer_list *timer);

-Thse functions can be called for both a scheduled timer and an unplanned timer. :c:func:`del_timer_sync` is used to eliminate the races that can occur on multiprocessor systems, since at the end of the call it is guaranteed that the timer processing function does not
+These functions can be called for both a scheduled timer and an unplanned timer. :c:func:`del_timer_sync` is used to eliminate the races that can occur on multiprocessor systems, since at the end of the call it is guaranteed that the timer processing function does not